National frameworks to address hate crime in the United Kingdom

 The Crown Prosecution Service (CPS) is responsible for deciding which cases go to court in England and Wales.
 This includes taking a decision on whether there is enough evidence to prosecute a crime as a hate crime.
 To ensure hate crimes are prosecuted effectively, the CPS:

-• trains all CPS prosecutors on hate crime.
+• Trains all CPS prosecutors on hate crime.
 The training was designed with the support of community partners to make sure it accurately reflects the cases lawyers are likely to be dealing with.
 The CPS has developed a package of hate crime training as part of the lawyer induction programme for new starters and as a refresher course for existing lawyers.
 This course draws together all the law and practice around hate crime and pulls together the principle topics of racially and religiously aggravated offences, disability hate crime, and offending based on sexual orientation and gender identity.
 The course focuses on both the practical aspects of reviewing and prosecuting these offences and the impact this offending has on victims and communities.
 The refresher course is designed for prosecutors who need to update their knowledge and skills in dealing with hate crime cases.
 It provides an overview of legislation and practice as well as giving prosecutors an opportunity to practice those skills in case scenarios.

-• quality check cases regularly.
+• Quality check cases regularly.
 CPS lawyers review each other’s work and provide feedback on both open and closed cases – helping to learn from each other and deliver the best quality service.

-• holds regular feedback groups locally and nationally.
+• Holds regular feedback groups locally and nationally.
 These groups provide the opportunity to review cases with members of the community to understand what was done well and discuss what could be improved.
 These forums are particularly important in helping the CPS improve communication with victims, witnesses and families.

-• publishes public policy statements to explain how they prosecute hate crime, the processes that are followed, to let victims and witnesses know what they can expect.
+• Publishes public policy statements to explain how they prosecute hate crime, the processes that are followed, to let victims and witnesses know what they can expect.

-• works closely with partners across the criminal justice sector and beyond to help the public understand hate crime and what how it is tackled.
+• Works closely with partners across the criminal justice sector and beyond to help the public understand hate crime and what how it is tackled.

 Northern Ireland